whansen2/nfl-score-predictor/README.md

 ## 🚀 Usage

+### Core Prediction Engine

-Run the script locally (after activating your virtual environment):
+Run the main prediction script locally (after activating your virtual environment):

 `python nfl_predictor/nfl_ai_scores.py`

-Matchups will be predicted based on your environment variables — no manual inputs required.
+Matchups will be predicted based on your configuration — no manual inputs required.

+### AI-Powered Analysis

+For deeper game insights and analysis, use the LLM module:

+`python llm/blitz.py`

+This launches an interactive chat interface powered by GPT-4o-mini for discussing matchups, strategies, and predictions.

 ---